kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/openapi-codegen.md

     ```groovy
     configOptions = mapOf(
         "mode" to "kotlin-client",
+        "clientConfigPrefix" to "httpClient.petV3",
-        "interceptors" to """{
+        "extensions" to """
-                  "*": [
             {
-                      "tag": "ru.tinkoff.example.MyTag"
+              "*": {
+                "interceptorTag": "io.koraframework.example.MyTag"
+              },
+              "tags": {
+                "pet": {
+                  "interceptorType": "io.koraframework.example.MyInterceptor"
+                },
+                "shop": {
+                  "interceptorType": "io.koraframework.example.MyInterceptor",
+                  "interceptorTag": ["io.koraframework.example.MyTag"]
                 }
-                  ],
-                  "pet": [
-                    {
-                      "type": "ru.tinkoff.example.MyInterceptor"
               }
-                  ],
-                  "shop": [
-                    {
-                      "type": "ru.tinkoff.example.MyInterceptor",
-                      "tag": "ru.tinkoff.example.MyTag"
             }
-                  ]
-                }
             """
     )
     ```

 ### Tags { #tags }

 Generated clients annotated with `@HttpClient` can receive `httpClientTag` and `telemetryTag` parameters.
-The value is a `JSON` object where the key is an API tag from the contract and the value is an object with `httpClientTag` and `telemetryTag` fields.
+The value is a `JSON` object where the key is an API tag from the contract, or `*` for all of them, and the value is an object with `httpClientTag` and `telemetryTag` fields.

 Set `configOptions.tags`: